 The full tradition, the full room.

-For Reform, Conservative, Orthodox, and Hasidic weddings — from intimate chuppah ceremonies to 1,200-guest reception nights with separate dancing and live kabbalah-style processionals.
+For Reform, Conservative, Orthodox, and Hasidic weddings — from intimate chuppah ceremonies to 900-guest plated reception nights with separate dancing and live kabbalah-style processionals.
 Built around what your tradition asks for, not what's convenient for the venue.

 Spaces that fit the ritual

-21-foot ceilings in the Horizon Ballroom handle the tallest chuppah without crowding the lighting grid.
-Square ballroom layout (no obstructing columns) means the chuppah and dance floor stay central and visible from every table.
+14-foot ceilings in the Horizon Ballroom handle a tall chuppah without crowding the lighting grid.
+The wide, open ballroom layout means the chuppah and dance floor stay central and visible from every table.

 For ceremony-and-reception in the same room: 90-minute flip with bedeken and yichud rooms staged elsewhere on the floor.
-For separate spaces: Skyline Ballroom or rooftop terrace for ceremony, Horizon for reception.
+For separate spaces: Skyline Ballroom or exterior patio for ceremony, Horizon for reception.
 The bridal suite has hair and makeup stations and direct adjacency to both ballrooms.

 Mechitza, separate dancing, dual-side bars